creame/joinchat/README.txt

 == Description ==

+> **Turn conversations into conversions**

 **🎉 Chat with your website visitors through their favorite chat applications.
 Place a floating button at the bottom of your site and give the best support to your customers.**

-> The best WordPress plugin for WhatsApp, with more than **700,000 installations** worldwide.

 https://www.youtube.com/watch?v=Ad2ZpPnX_3Q